About Lonetree

 Frequently Asked Questions

 To register to vote in Lonetree, Wyoming, residents can register online through the Wyoming Secretary of State's website, by mail, or in person at the Uinta County elections office.
 Wyoming requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wyoming Secretary of State's voter lookup tool.
-For local municipal elections in Lonetree, contact the Uinta County Clerk's office for schedules and ballot information.
+For local county and state elections (Lonetree is an unincorporated community in Uinta County and does not hold municipal elections), contact the Uinta County Clerk's office for schedules and ballot information.

-Property records for Lonetree, Wyoming are maintained by the Uinta County Assessor's Office and the Uinta County County Clerk.
+Property records for Lonetree, Wyoming are maintained by the Uinta County Assessor's Office and the Uinta County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Uinta County, including parcels in Lonetree.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Uinta County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Uinta County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wyoming counties provide online property record searches through their county websites.
-For in-person requests, visit the Uinta County offices at the county courthouse.
 The Uinta County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lonetree, Wyoming residents are available through both county and state offices.
 The Wyoming Department of Health, Vital Statistics Services, located in Cheyenne, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wyoming.
 Orders can be placed online, by mail, or in person.
 Locally, the Uinta County Clerk's office issues marriage licenses and maintains marriage records for Uinta County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.